-Equipment manufacturers of refrigeration units are facing challenges related to the legislative requirements forcing them to implement less conventional refrigerants with lower Global Warming Potential (GWP).
-The newly introduced next generation of hydrofluorocarbons (HFCs) with ultra-low GWPs do have a very short (atmospheric) lifetime, however, the decomposing products are highly toxic in combination with water, short life HFCs and their blends do not represent a safe and sustainable alternative.
+The manufacturers of refrigeration equipment are facing challenges related to the legislative requirements forcing them to implement less conventional refrigerants with lower Global Warming Potential (GWP) in their new products.
+The newly introduced next generation of hydrofluorocarbons (HFCs) with ultra-low GWPs does have a very short (atmospheric) lifetime, however, the decomposing products are highly toxic in combination with water, and distributed everywhere they do not represent a safe and sustainable alternative.